 This presents a real problem for shippers.
 Without good comps, it’s difficult to facilitate freight ops.
 How do you budget accordingly?
 Or benchmark rate averages?
 How do you negotiate rate contracts in good faith?
 It’s difficult — but not impossible.

-Freight comps were all over the place in 2020.
-If you pull numbers from the early part of the year, there’s likely some consistency from past years, but pull from the second quarter, and you’ll find major lows.
+Freight comps were all over the place over the past few years.
+If you pull numbers from early 2020, there’s likely some consistency from past years, but pull from over the past 24-30 months, and you’ll find major lows.
 The third quarter saw rates spike — and they’ve only continued to rise since.
 Clearly, there’s no good way to pull prior-year comps.

-To make matters worse, shippers can’t even rely on sales data from 2020 to forecast freight demand.
-Guidance regarding sales projections is even worse, which only adds to the confusion as shippers and carriers scramble to plan for the end of 2021 and the start of 2022.
+To make matters worse, shippers can’t even rely on sales data from 2020 through 2022 to forecast freight demand.
+Guidance regarding sales projections is even worse, which only adds to the confusion as shippers and carriers scramble to plan for the end of 2022 and the start of 2023.

 Realigning comps amidst disruption